Be a Generous Person (Give Generously)

 If you give money to an individual, it is often best to do so anonymously.
 One way to do this could be to give cash to your pastor or another trustworthy person who would then give it to the person in need.

 However, the Bible does not demand that we give secretly.
 Jesus said not to give “to be seen” (Matthew 6:1).
 When he said this, he was telling us not to show off in front of other people.
 A few verses later, he made a similar point when he said to pray privately (Matthew 6:5-6), not to show off publicly.
 The emphasis was on our motives.
 It was not to forbid praying publicly, something Jesus often did (Matthew 14:19, 19:13; Mark 14:22-24).

 There are times when it’s okay to let others know about your giving.
 For example, it usually would not be wise to hide your giving from your spouse.
 And it would deprive your children of a good example if they never knew about your generosity.

-Enjoy the privilege of giving generously, but do not become proud about what you are doing.
+Enjoy the privilege of giving generously, but don’t become proud about what you are doing.
 Remember that it is God who gives you the ability to share.
 Be thankful for the privilege of giving.

 But who am I, and who are my people, that we should be able to give as generously as this?
 Everything comes from you, and we have given you only what comes from your hand.
 (1 Chronicles 29:14)